 ‘Using the personal and interpretive possibilities of drawing and painting, yet derived from the immediacy and documentation of video, these works combine analysis and emotion.’

-Born in 1964, Sara studied on Foundation Course in Art and Design at Braintree College of Arts and Technology (1984) and graduated with a BA from Loughborough College of Art and Design (1987), followed by a MA from De Montfort University, Leicester (1997).
-Sara has received several awards and prizes including collaboration with fellow artist Debbie Locke RWA: Millfield Summer Show 2013 (prize-winner); John Singer Sargent Open, 2014 (Main Prize-winner); Thelma Hulbert Open, 2014 (First Prize-Winner).
-She has been shown in many solo, joint and group exhibitions widely in the Southwest and London.
+Born in 1964, Sara graduated with a BA (hons) in Fine Art from Loughborough College of Art and Design (1987), followed by a MA from De Montfort University, Leicester (1997).
+Sara has been shown in many solo, joint and group exhibitions widely in the Southwest, London, New York and Hamburg, including the Royal Academy Summer Exhibition, The Jerwood Drawing Prize, BEEP2018 Contemporary Painting Prize, and The Society of Wildlife Artists’ exhibition, ‘The Natural Eye’.
+Sara has received several awards and prizes including in collaboration with fellow artist Debbie Locke RWA: Millfield Summer Show 2013 (prize-winner); John Singer Sargent Open, 2014 (Main Prize-winner); Thelma Hulbert Open, 2014 (First Prize-Winner).
+Sara has received grants from Arts Council England to develop and share her practice.
 Since 1997 Sara has worked in Arts education as a lecturer, artist in residence, curator and advisor.

-Sara is a Royal West of England Academician and Secretary of the Blackdown Hills Artist and Makers group.
+Sara is a Royal West of England Academician.
 She is also a member of the National Society for Education in Art and Design.

-Sara lives and works in Somerset and is being exhibited for the first time in Cornwall at the Porthminster Gallery.
+Sara lives and works in Somerset and has been regularly exhibiting in Cornwall at the Porthminster Gallery for four years.